Zuehlke/machines-code-people/articles/note-taking.md

 ## Conclusion

 When you join a new project, you have to deal with various types of information related to this specific project.
 You have to be able to extract the important bits and pieces by interacting with the team.
 Then you have to take notes of this information and store it, either handwritten or on your laptop.
 By doing this in an organised way with structured notes, you can quickly get to a point where you thrive and increase your performance.
-In not time, you will be valued as a fully featured team member and you can participate on important decisions.
+In no time, you will be valued as a fully featured team member and you can participate on important decisions.

 ![conclusion](./note-taking/conclusion.jpg)